CloudWithChris/cloudwithchris.com/content/blog/how-i-use-azure-integration-services.md

 title: How I use Azure Integration Services on Cloud With Chris
 ---
 ## Why was a revamp needed of the Cloud With Chris integration platform?

-I've written blog posts previously around [Azure Service Bus vs Azure Storage Queues](/blog/storage-queues-vs-service-bus/), as well [as introduction to Azure Logic Apps](/blog/introduction-to-logic-apps/) and how I used it at the time.
-Back then, my usecase was fairly rudimentary and focused on a specific scenario.
-In this blog post, I explain the changes that I have made and how I've used common integration patterns to implement a more robust solution.
+I've written blog posts previously around [Azure Service Bus vs Azure Storage Queues](/blog/storage-queues-vs-service-bus/), as well as [an introduction to Azure Logic Apps](/blog/introduction-to-logic-apps/) and how I used it at the time.
+Back then, my use-case was fairly rudimentary and focused on a specific scenario.
+In this blog post, I explain the changes that I have made and how I've used common cloud design / integration patterns to implement a more robust solution.

 So let's first establish the original problem statement and how it has evolved.
-I required a solution to crosspost content (e.g. Azure Blogs, Azure Updates, Cloud With Chris Blogs) with some kind of personal message across several social platforms.
+I required a solution to cross post content (e.g. Azure Blogs, Azure Updates, Cloud With Chris Blogs) with some kind of personal message across several social platforms.
 Initially, my scope was to post on these social networks immediately, or to queue messages using an external service called Buffer.

 Longevity and robustness was not the primary objective.
-The objective was a quick and dirty initial proof of concept to unblock my immediate needs of crossposting content with custom comments, including the URLs to the original content.
-As I designed the initial solution to solve a targeted usecase, it quickly became apparent that a more robust solution was needed.
+The objective was a quick-and-dirty initial proof of concept to unblock my immediate needs of cross posting content with custom comments, including the URLs to the original content.
+As I designed the initial solution to solve a targeted use-case, it quickly became apparent that a more robust solution was needed.
+I wanted to take multiple actions based upon a new item of content, and also use a custom URL shortener, so that I can track metadata about the content in Google Analytics (understanding where my content was primarily being consumed from, so I can continue growing my audience).

-**Add an item around many different processes to try and achieve level of functionality.**
+This lack of long-term thinking meant that I accumulated technical debt quickly (no surprises there!).
+Unsurprisingly, I had to re-architect the solution to address that I had a mix of technologies/implementations in place, to solve for the evolving challenges and needs.
+This wasn't scalable and this wasn't sustainable.
+Hence, the need to re-architect the solution.

 ## The next iteration of the architecture

-This time around, I opted to do some up front planning on the design.
+This time around, I opted to do some up front planning on the long-term vision for the design, and my requirements.
 I've said it on the channel several times previously; failing to plan is planning to fail.
-This is where I went through several iterations of an initial design, the most recent version looks similar to the below.
+During this process, I went through several iterations of an initial design.
+The most recent version looks similar to the below.

 ![Architecture Diagram of Cloud With Chris Integration Platform](/img/blog/how-i-use-azure-integration-services/architecture-diagram.png)

-Let me first describe the main phases of the integration process flow.
+Let's begin by describing the main phases of the integration process flow.

 ### Summarising the overall flow

 * **Ingestion Phase** - Each source (e.g. Individual RSS Feed such as Azure Blogs, Azure Updates, Cloud With Chris Episodes, Cloud With Chris blogs, etc.) has a Logic App which is checking for new blog posts.
 Once a new blog post is detected, an object is created in Azure Table Storage (including item title, item type [e.g. blog, episode, azureblog, azureupdate, azuredevopsblog, etc.], summary, etc).
 * **Approval Phase** - A Single Page Application is used to render the pending list of items to be approved.
 These content items can be processed individually (i.e. approved/rejected).
-An approval can contain many sets of actions.
+An approval object can contain multiple actions.
-  * The flexibility among approvals is the key difference and magic to extensibility in the new scenario.
+  * The flexibility among approvals is the key difference and 'magic' to my future extensibility.
 Each content item can have many *actions* associated with them.
     * An action can have one or more  action types.
 At time of writing, these are immediate, scheduled and roundup.
-    * An action can post to one or more platforms.
+    * An action can be associated to one or more platforms.
 At time of writing, these are Facebook, LinkedIn, Twitter and Reddit.
   * If a message is approved, it is sent to an Azure Service Bus topic and deleted from the Azure Table Storage.
   * If a message is rejected, it is deleted from the Azure Table Storage.

-  * I am considering making an adjustment to this functionality. instead of deleting from Azure Table Storage (in either approval or deleted), it should perform an update instead, so that I can keep a log of all content items previously processed.
-That allows me to see a history, but also allows me to re-post content in the future if I wish.
+    > **Note:** I am considering making an adjustment to this functionality. instead of deleting the record from Azure Table Storage (in either approval or deleted), it should perform an update instead.
+That way, I can keep a log of all items of content previously ingested.
+That allows me to see a history of approvals/rejections, but also allows me to re-post content in the future if I wish.

 * **Processing Phase** - Messages are posted into a Service Bus Topic called **Actions**.
 In the future, this Topic will have several subscriptions (Which act as my extensibility point).
 At time of writing, there is a subscription called **Immediate** and another called **Schedule**.
   * Each subscription has a filter associated.
     * The Immediate subscription has a filter for a custom property actionType matching immediate.